i0Ek3/go_tests/README.md

 # Learning Go with TDD

-In this repo, each directory contains the corresponding topic test file and source code, related topics come from repo: `https://github.com/quii/learn-go-with-tests`.
+In this repo, you will see some examples of Go basic syntax, and each directory contains the corresponding topic test file and source code, related topics come from repo [here](https://github.com/quii/learn-go-with-tests).
 And I expanded it properly and rewrited some code with fully tested.
 Whatever you learn it for work or something else, it's really worth it, let's Go.

 ## YSK